 |AIG Secondary Home Surcharges||Cost of a $1,000 Premium Post-Surcharge|

 |With a Full-time Caretaker (lives in the home)||10%||1,100|

 |With a Full-time Caretaker (lives on the grounds of the estate)||15%||1,150|

 Do not falsely state or mislead your carrier to think that your secondary home is your primary home.
 The savings on your insurance is not worth the risk.
 If you need to file a claim for your vacation home and they discover you lied about its status, your home insurance company would likely deny your claim and either cancel or not renew your policy.
 It makes no sense to pay for a policy that could deny you coverage based on this reason alone.

-The luxury of having a vacation home often comes with a correspondingly higher price tag, but there are ways you can save on the insurance premium.
-The cost of most improvements to a home will outweigh what you save on your premium.
+The luxury of having a vacation home often comes with a correspondingly higher price tag, but there are ways you can save on the home insurance premium.
+The cost of most improvements to a second home will generally outweigh what you save on your premium, though they can make your insurance rates less expensive.
 For example, policyholders get a discount for homes with a central alarm system, but the savings on your premium is far less than the subscription fee for eligible systems.
 This doesn’t mean there is no value in installing a central alarm system - especially in a home that is unoccupied most of the time.
 It'd be a smart defense against the threat of burglary.